NETT: Solving Inverse Problems with Deep Neural Networks

+In both cases, the reconstructions are free from under-sampling artifacts and contain high frequency information, which demonstrates the applicability of NETT for noisy data as well.

-The above results demonstrate the proposed NETT regularization using the encoder-decoder framework and with Algorithm~\ref{alg:gradient} for minimization is able to remove under-sampling artifacts.
-Its gives pretty good results even on images with smooth structures not contained in the training data.
+The above results demonstrate the proposed NETT regularization using the encoder-decoder framework and with Algorithm~\ref{alg:gradient} for minimization is able to remove under-sampling artifacts. {\cm It also gives consistent} results even on images with smooth structures not contained in the training data.
 This shows that in the NETT framework, learning the regularization functional on one class of training data, can lead to good results even for images beyond that class.